alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

       <li>zuthaka - a collaborative free open-source Command & Control integration framework that allows developers to concentrate on the core function and goal of their C2: https://github.com/pucarasec/zuthaka</li>
       <li>bantam - an advanced PHP backdoor management tool, with a lightweight server footprint, multi-threaded communication, and an advanced payload generation and obfuscation tool: https://github.com/gellin/bantam</li>
       <li>osmedeus - a Workflow Engine for Offensive Security: https://github.com/j3ssie/osmedeus/</li>
+      <li>Cyberonix - a complete resource hub for Cyber Security Community.
+Our aim is to make this tool an 1 stop solution for all the Hackers out there to get resources of various topics in Cyber Security: https://github.com/TeamMetaxone/Cyberonix</li>
       </span>
   </p3>
   </ul><br>